aai-research-lab/FastMDSimulation/README.md

 ``FastMDSimulation`` builds upon excellent open-source libraries to provide its automated molecular dynamics capabilities and to improve workflow efficiency, usability, and reproducibility in MD simulations.
 We gratefully acknowledge:

 - `OpenMM` for the high-performance molecular dynamics engine
-- `Openmmforcefields` for providing CHARMM36 and other force fields
+- `openmmforcefields` for providing CHARMM36 and other force fields
 - `PDBFixer` for structure preparation and repair
 - `FastMDAnalysis` for automated analysis of MD trajectories
 - `NumPy/SciPy` for efficient numerical computations